nehapatel170293/PortfolioProjects/Linear Regression/README.md

-## 🏠 Housing Data Analysis Project:
-Utilizing pandas and numpy, this project offers a rigorous exploration of housing data.
-From generating a comprehensive Descriptive Statistics Summary to crafting correlation matrices, I delve into trend analysis, revealing intricate relationships between variables.
-The focus extends to the impact of categorical variables, such as Overall Quality, on the target variable, Sale Price.
-The repository is meticulously curated to showcase technical prowess in data cleaning, trend identification, and insightful statistical analysis.

 ### 🏘️ Housing Price prediction using Linear Regression 📈:

 Navigating the intricate terrain of housing data, I conducted a thorough exploration encompassing data preprocessing, handling missing values, and deploying IQR-based outlier detection.
 With a keen focus on encoding, heat map visualization, and feature scaling, I crafted a resilient regression model utilizing both sklearn and the Ordinary Least Squares method from statsmodels.
 Rigorous evaluation, incorporating established metrics, enriched the depth of this data-centric odyssey. 🏡📊